mars-planet/mars_city/servers/habitat_monitor/doc/sad.rst

 User requests to add new device
 +++++++++++++++++++++++++++++++
-The user asks :term:`GUI` to add a new device.
-The :term:`GUI` asks the user for the device address on the network.
-The GUI then queries the device server for all the device attributes.
-The device server returns the required attributes to the GUI.
+The user wants to add a new Tango Device on the network to monitor using the :term:`GUI`.

 .. image:: images/add_device.jpg